medusa-project/kumquat/README.md

 # Configuration

-See the class documentation in `app/config/configuration.rb` for a detailed explanation of how the configurarion system works.
+See the class documentation in `app/config/configuration.rb` for a detailed explanation of how the configuration system works.
 The short explanation is that the `develop` and `test` environments rely on the unencrypted `config/credentials/develop.yml` and `test.yml` files, respectively, while the `demo` and `production` environments rely on the `demo.yml.enc` and